zamansoum/BuildGap/README.md

 You can simply run the command with the package name as argument.

-Credit: This is code is based on the yusuphwickama/wickerscripts repo
+Credit: This is code is a python rewrite of the yusuphwickama/wickerscripts repo